gartens/amivapi/docs/Developer_Guide.md

 # Security

 Checking whether a request should be allowed consists of two steps, authentication and authorization.
-Authentification is the process of determining the user which is performing the action.
-Authorization is the process of determining which actions should be allowed for the authentificated user.
+Authentication is the process of determining the user which is performing the action.
+Authorization is the process of determining which actions should be allowed for the authenticated user.

-Authentification will provide the ID of the authentificated user in g.logged_in_user
+Authentication will provide the ID of the authenticated user in g.logged_in_user

 Authorization will provide whether the user has an admin role in